 Your child may not get excited about writing stories like the kind they read in books, but they may get excited about writing the story for a video game or a movie.
 The point is, if you want your kids to write, you must give them options they can get excited about.
 The more options they have, the more likely you are to find the excitement trigger, which will teach your kids to love writing and good stories.

 Eliminate the Blank Page

 What writer doesn’t know the feeling of staring at a blank page, unable to think of anything to write?
 It’s awful, right?
 Eventually, your child will contend with that scenario, but they definitely don’t have to begin with it.

 It’s okay to start small.
-Mad libs are an incredibly useful tool for early writers.
+Mad libs are an incredibly useful tool as you teach your kids to love writing.
 Most of the story is already there, and choosing a few words is much less intimidating than starting from scratch.
 Your child can totally change the meaning of the story just by changing a few words.